Thornycroft J Type: 13-pounder self-propelled AA gun

 In order to provide mobile anti-aircraft defence, the British Army removed the QF 13-pounder gun from its field carriage and placed it on a high-angle pedestal creating the QF 13-pounder 6 cwt AA gun, it was usually mounted it on the rear of a lorry, 183 such self-propelled anti-aircraft (AA) guns were produced by Thornycroft on J Type chassis.
 The 6 cwt guns were later replaced by the improved QF 13-pounder 9 cwt on the same chassis and despite being introduced as a stopgap solution it saw service on the Western Front until the end of the war, it remained in Canadian Army service until 1930.
-The Y Type 13-pounder self-propelled AA gun combination was very popular with its crews, being renowned for their reliability, although its very poor cross country performance was considered a failing.
+The J Type 13-pounder self-propelled AA gun combination was very popular with its crews, being renowned for their reliability, although its very poor cross country performance was considered a failing.

-Surviving vehicle
+Surviving vehicles

-A J type lorry No.14201 in running condition is in the collection of the Hampshire Cultural Trust having entered the collection of its predecessor (the Hampshire County Council museum service) around 1990.
+A J type lorry No.14201 in running condition is in the collection of the Hampshire Cultural Trust having entered the collection of its predecessor, the Hampshire County Council museum service, around 1990.
+A second example is on display at the Milestones Museum in Basingstoke.
+A third example, fitted with a 13-pounder anti-aircraft gun, is in the collection of the Imperial War Museum.